tanhakabir/rest-book/README.md

 ## Usage
-1. Create a new file to store your REST Calls with a `.postbox` ending.
+1. Create a new file to store your REST Calls with a `.restbook` ending.
 1. Add an code cell by hovering over the middle of the Notebook and clicking the `+ Code`
 1. Add your intended URL as the first line of the cell.
 By default without specifying a method, it will be a GET call.